sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/identity-context.md

 :::caution

-If you assign a variable with the identity attribute context, it will cast the type to a string.
+If you assign a variable with the identity attribute context, doing so will cast the type to a string.

 :::

-For example, if we wanted to assign the identity's manager object to a variable and then get additional data off of it.
+For example, you may do this if you wanted to assign the identity's manager object to a variable and then get additional data from it.

 :::warning Invalid